 Marcel is editor of the International Journal of Food Microbiology and member of the editorial board of the Journal of Food Protection.

-He is member of the ILSI-Europe Microbiological Food Safety task force, and the strategic advisory committee of the Food Safety Authority of the Netherlands.
+He is co-chair of the ILSI-Europe Microbiological Food Safety task force, and member of the strategic advisory committee of the Food Safety Authority of the Netherlands.

 He is regularly invited for international expert consultations for the FAO/WHO (JEMRA, Joint FAO/WHO Expert Meetings on Microbiological Risk Assessment) European Food Safety Authority (EFSA), and Codex working groups.

-In 2005 he was elected as member of the International Commission on Microbiological Specifications for Foods (ICMSF) and in 2006 he was appointed in the Dutch Health Council.
+In 2006 he was appointed in the Dutch Health Council.
+In 2005 he was elected as member of the International Commission on Microbiological Specifications for Foods (ICMSF) and was elected chair in 2020.

 At IAFP2019 he was awarded the Elmer Marth Educator Award and the International Leadership Award.